Q: Do I need a permit to finish my Seattle basement?

 Electrical Permit (~$300)

 Only the most superficial electrical updates can be made without a permit.
 The city may allow you to swap out a lighting fixture or outlet for a new one, but if you need to move any junction boxes or touch any of the wiring behind the walls, you are going to need a permit (and the help of a licensed electrician).
 And for good reason.
-Would you really want to risk letting an unqualified person do uninspected electrical work in your home?
+Would you really want to risk letting an unqualified person do un-inspected electrical work in your home?
 You could risk fire, electrocution, fines, and other problems.

 Building Permit (~$800, depending on the value of your project)

-If your project requires an electrical or plumbing permit, it's likely going to trigger the need for a building permit as well.
-A typical basement remodel will probably require you to open up walls, remove old fixtures, and flooring.
-A more extensive basement renovation may require you to add or remove load-bearing walls, make alterations to your foundation, or even dig down to add ceiling height.
 All of this work requires a building permit.
-Thankfully, basement projects that are more limited in scope can usually qualify for a STFI (subject to field inspection) permit, which Seattle issues for simpler projects that do not require a full plan review.
+Thankfully, basement projects that are more limited in scope can usually qualify for a STFI (Subject-to-Field-Inspection) permit, which Seattle issues for simpler projects that do not require a full plan review.
 You can walk into the Seattle Department of Construction and Inspections, show them your drawings, and walk out with your permit the same day.
 You can find tips about these permits and the fee schedule here.
-If your project requires engineering (for instance, if you move any load-bearing walls), expect the city to require a full plan review.

 Some of the fees you pay when you apply for a Seattle permit go toward inspections.
 The city will send out its inspectors to check on the work being done, usually at key milestones during your project.
 For instance, before any open walls are covered in drywall, the electrical inspector will want to check the wiring, the plumbing inspector will want to check the pipes, and the building inspector will want to check the framing, insulation, and other things.
-You will need another round of inspections when your project is complete.
-It's up to you or your contractors to schedule these inspections.
-If all goes well, you will know you have a safe and well-built finished basement that is code-compliant.

 If you received a STFI building permit (see above), it’s up to the inspector to make sure you’re meeting current building codes rather than an office worker closely reviewing your plans before they get built.
 This can be a big time-saver, but it means the contractors you work with need to be well-versed on building codes, or you could have to spend extra to do the work over.